MindTouch/solid-doodle/docs/README.md

 * Branch naming convention: `release_YYYYMMDD`

 To finish the release, the release branch is merged into `master`.

-That merge commit on `master` must be tagged
+That merge commit on `master` must be tagged.

 Changes made on the release branch need to be merged back into `develop` (if not done already and may lead to merge conflict)

 ## Hotfix branches